yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 be great to know what UUID stands for.
 Is it "unique user ID" or maybe "unified user identity descriptor"?
 I have no idea.
 I'm lost, and I want to find the author of this text and do something bad to him ... or her.

+{% quote We're writing in order to be understood, not to impress the reader %}

 I've written already that the
 [worst technical specifications have no glossaries]({% pst 2015/mar/2015-03-16-technical-glossaries %}).